Scale customer reach and grow sales with AskHandle chatbot

 df_filtered = df[df['Age'] > 30] # Rows where age is over 30

-6. Exporting Data to CSV: After processing your data, you can export the results back to a CSV file:
+• Exporting Data to CSV: Save your processed data back to a CSV file:

 df_filtered.to_csv('path/to/your/output.csv', index=False)

-This will save your filtered DataFrame (df_filtered) as a new CSV file.
+This saves your filtered DataFrame (df_filtered) as a new CSV file.
 The index=False parameter prevents Pandas from writing row indices into the CSV file.

 A Full Example of Using Pandas

-This Python script using Pandas to filter out people above the age of 30 from a CSV file and export the results to a new CSV file has been executed successfully.
-The filtered data is now saved in a file named filtered_data.csv.
+This Python script demonstrates filtering people above the age of 30 from a CSV file and exporting the results to a new CSV file.
+The filtered data is saved in a file named filtered_data.csv.

 NameAge